Updated: Jan 19

 You can deliver documentation that reflects the process

 Like any other testing project, we always need to ask ourselves a simple question “Did we spend the time we had efficiently..?”
 To answer this question, we need to examine how it’s spent during the project; the best way to accomplish this task is to review the documentation we create and use.

 Scripts for simulating testing data.

-Therefore, I can say that based on my experience, true success must include “numbers”, every assumption that you have prior to the tests should be translated into numbers, that you can analyze and examine in different phases of the project.
+Therefore, I can say that based on my experience, true success must include “numbers” every assumption that you have before the tests should be translated into numbers that you can analyze and examine in different phases of the project.

-As I already told you, performance tests will consume a huge amount of resources, time, and money, a great success factor is achieved if you can use the current testing on future projects, it’s like “recycling”, think about this for a sec, each performance tests will lead to further costs on Hardware, Software, and testing tools.
-If you succeed to maintain these objects, you can use them on future projects and reduce the costs.
+As I already told you, performance tests will consume a considerable amount of resources, time, and money.
+A significant success factor is achieved if you can use the current testing on future projects.
+It’s like “recycling” think about this for a sec; each performance test will lead to further costs on Hardware, Software, and testing tools.
+If you succeed in maintaining these objects, you can use them on future projects and reduce the costs.

-Furthermore, another major issue is the baseline that you achieved in the current testing cycle, this baseline will be a great start to any other performance projects because you have a baseline that you can compare the execution results, understand the differences between versions and save a huge amount of time when you need to estimate the time for each test.
+Furthermore, another major issue is the baseline that you achieved in the current testing cycle; this baseline will be a great start to any other performance projects because you have a baseline that you can compare the execution results, understand the differences between versions and save a tremendous amount of time when you need to estimate the time for each test.